hestokes/Project-2-recipes/README.md

 ## Contributing / Reporting issues

-- was created as a [boot camp](https://bootcamp.berkeley.edu/coding/) project.
+- Your Recipes! was created as a [boot camp](https://bootcamp.berkeley.edu/coding/) project.
 If you are interested in contributing, or have questions about this project, please contact me [here.](mailto:stokescomp01@gmail.com)